Red meat slaughterhouses: restraining, stunning and killing animals

-If the electrodes don’t deliver the right current or voltage for the right amount of time, the device must give a warning that you can clearly see and hear.
+If the electrodes do not deliver the right current or voltage for the right amount of time, the device must give a warning that you can clearly see and hear.

 You must keep all records for at least a year.
-Equipment purchased after 1 January 2013 - and all equipment from 8 December 2019 - must be fitted with a device that can record the parameters used for each animal stunned.
+All equipment must be fitted with a device that can record the parameters used for each animal stunned.
 These records must be kept for all equipment.

 Captive bolt stunning

 You must follow the manufacturer’s instructions when using any device, including positioning and using the correct strength of cartridge.

 You can use penetrative captive bolt devices for simple stunning for all species.

 You must apply the device in the proper position.

 You must check the bolt has retracted to its full extent after each shot.
 If the bolt has not fully retracted, you must not use the device until it’s repaired

 You must not shoot cattle (or any bovine animal, including bison and buffalo) in the back of the head.

 Penetrative captive bolt: sheep and goats with horns